Skip to content

 Allan MørchMar 1, 20227 min read

-How to Use Meeting Room Analytics for Smart Office Design
+How to Use Meeting Room Analytics to design your future workplace

-What goes on in your conference rooms can tell you much about your company from a process and productivity standpoint.
-Unfortunately, it is hard to keep track of these subtle details that add up and paint the broader picture across your entire company.
+What happens in your conference rooms can tell you much about your company's processes and productivity.
+Unfortunately, keeping track of these subtle details is hard, which adds up and shows your entire company the bigger picture.

 The best and most comprehensive meeting management software can help you systematically aggregate all your meeting data.
-Using meeting room analytics tools in meeting management software lets you track and measure important metrics related to your meetings so that you can go back and analyze and understand them.
+Meeting room analytics tools in meeting management software let you track and measure important metrics related to your meetings.
 This information helps you plan for the future of your business and reduce the cost of meetings.
-That data is critical to understand your workplace consumption and utilization of your meeting rooms.
+That data is essential to understand your workplace consumption and utilization of your meeting rooms.

-If you master your meeting room statistics, you can ultimately improve your strategies regarding everyday efficiency, utilization of your workspace, optimal workplace design, and future real estate planning.
+If you master your meeting room statistics, you can improve your strategies regarding everyday efficiency, workspace utilization, and optimal workplace design.

-Occupancy, Time Score, Utilization Rates, and preferred "meeting room type."
-These are essential metrics to master.
+Essential metrics to master include Occupancy, Time Score, Utilization Rates, and preferred "meeting room type."

 Find patterns, learn habits, and find the suitable capacity